Negimaster/some-set-partitionner/README.md

-# venn-partitionner
+# some-set-partitionner
-A bunch of classes in Python to compute a "Venn diagramm"
+A bunch of classes in Python to compute a ~~"Venn diagramm"~~ some kind of partitionning

 ## Usage